This function plots posterior empirical quantiles for a series-specific smooth term

 plots) of posterior partial expectations across a sequence of values

-between the variable's min
+between the variable's min and max, while zeroing out

 effects of all other variables.
 At present, only univariate and bivariate